randyhyde@earthlink.net

 I know you know all this, though (from developing HLA). :-)

 Sure.
-FASM's macro facilities are quite a bit more powerful than
+FASM's macro facilities are quite a bit more powerful thandifferent (though FASM can emulate a bit of NASM's).

 NASM's.